Fast facts

 3. New forms of risk

-As we exit the shadow of the financial crisis, banks and regulators around the world, including OSFI, are shifting focus towards new and evolving forms of non-financial risks such as risks related to COVID-19, technological innovation and climate change.
+Banks and regulators around the world, including OSFI, are now shifting focus towards new and evolving forms of risks in relation to technological innovation and climate change.

-• OSFI is evolving its regulatory and supervisory approach as part of its strategic goal to improve banks preparedness for, and resiliency to, non-financial risks.
+- OSFI continues to evolve its regulatory and supervisory approach as part of its strategic goal to improve banks preparedness for, and resiliency to, non-financial risks.
 In doing so, OSFI recognizes the importance of banks providing innovative financial services to Canadians while also fostering trust and confidence in the financial sector.

-• In 2020, as part of its work on non-financial risks OSFI also sought feedback through a discussion paper on a broad range of issues related to technology risk.
-These issues included cyber security, third-party risk and advanced analytics.
-OSFI has subsequently signaled next steps with a proposed schedule setting out upcoming guidance initiatives including developing a new technology and cyber risk guideline and a revised draft guideline on third-party risk.
+- In 2020, as part of its work on non-financial risks, OSFI sought feedback through a discussion paper on a broad range of issues related to technology risk.
+In 2022, OSFI subsequently issued a new Guideline B-13, Technology and Cyber Risk Management and in 2023 OSFI issued a revised Guideline B-10, Third-Party Risk Management.

-• As part of its work on non-financial risk, OSFI also plans to seek feedback from the industry on the incorporation of the BCBS’ principles for operational resilience and the revised principles on operational risk management into domestic guidance.
+- As part of its work on non-financial risk, OSFI ia also seeking feedback from the industry on the incorporation of the BCBS’ principles for operational resilience and the revised principles on operational risk management into domestic guidance.
+The OSFI revised Guideline E-21, Operational Resilience and Operational Risk Management is expected to be finalized in 2024.

 Table of Main Participants